By Patrick A. Trottier (emerging and ongoing)

 - Determinates – when ‘determinates’ generate consistent and congruent novel experiences over time they have the potential to shape new norms, beliefs, perceptions, behaviors and a shift in cognitive and mental frameworks in individuals and groups.

 Determinates can manifest emergent novel forms within defined limits, as well as break through such defined limits to create new and emergent organizational boundaries and forms outside of previous defined limits.

 The primary definition of the word “determinate” as a verb is to make certain of.
 The primary definition of the word “determinate” as an adjective is having defined limits, or creating new forms beyond previous defined limits.

-- Density – the degree of relationship, influence, or impact to create attraction, influencers…novel forms and/or determinates over time.
+- Density – the degree of relationship and influence among and between elements.
 Such ‘density’ can be minimal as in elements forming some degree of attraction / relationship with other elements.
 Such may or may not be apparent.
 Over time and influence, the relationship may form into ‘trends’.
 On the other end of the continuum, density can be very significant like ‘shakabuku’; a very swift kick to the head that alters one’s reality forever.

 - Closed Sytems, Control and Power Determinates – traditional rigid values, structures and boundaries to create standards of predictability.
 A ‘hamster wheel’ that can take many forms within a narrow spectrum.
 “The dance changes but the song stays the same”, kind of thing.